 A little background for those less familiar with Danish oil finish.
-Danish oil is a wood finish that is considered a wiping finish.
+Danish oil is a wood finish characterized as a wiping finish.
 Meaning that the wood is saturated, let soak for a short period of time then wipe off.

-Tung Oil, Danish Oil, Boiled Linseed Oil are all wiping finishes.
+Tung Oil Finish, Danish Oil, Boiled Linseed Oil are all wiping finishes.
 They all are applied in the same manner.
 Natural Oils such as Walnut oil, Olive Oil, Mineral Oil, etc. fall into this category too.
 Keep in mind that Tung Oil Finish is different from raw Tung Oil.
 Natural oils, additionally come in this raw state vs finish state.
 Think cooking oils (i.e. grapeseed, walnut, olive, etc.) as the raw state.

 Tung Oil and Linseed Oil in their raw natural form also belong to this group.
 Most of these raw or natural oils are not heat treated.
-Nor do they have drying agents so the cure very slowly, if at all (exceptions to pure Tung oil).
+Nor do they have drying agents so they cure very slowly, if at all (exceptions to pure Tung oil).
 They are typically labelled as pure or raw.

 Heating an oil or adding dryers speed up the polymerization rate, or cure rate.
 Dryers are heavy metal salts usually cobalt or manganese in origin.
-(Notice the “heat treated” on the walnut oil)
+(Notice the “heat treated” on the Walnut Oil Finish)

 How to Apply Danish Oil…

-It’s a wipe on finish so wipe it on with a cotton rag, sponge, brush etc. and let soak.
+It’s a wipe on finish so wipe it on with a cotton rag, foam brush, brush etc. and let soak.
 I cut up small pieces of cloth for most applications.
 The brushes are better for larger flat surfaces.
 Let the finish saturate for a short time and wipe off the excess.
-Commercial mixed and self-mixed batches are both applied the same way.
+I apply commercial and self made batches in the same way.

 How man coats of Danish oil should be applied?